Jay Shah

-Jay Amitbhai Shah (born 22 September 1988) is an Indian businessman and cricket administrator.
-He became the Board of Control for Cricket in India (BCCI) Secretary in 2019.
-He is also the president of Asian Cricket Council.
+Jay Amitbhai Shah (born 22 September 1988) is an Indian cricket administrator and businessman, and the Chairman of the International Cricket Council (ICC) since December 2024.
+He was the President of the Asian Cricket Council, establishing himself as one of the most influential figures in global cricket governance.
 He is the son of Amit Shah, India's Minister of Home Affairs.
+He is the third Indian to become chairman of the International Cricket Council, after N. Srinivasan and Shashank Manohar.

 Early life

-Jay Shah was born to Amit Shah, an Indian politician of the Bharatiya Janata Party, and Sonal Shah on 22 September 1988.
-He graduated from Nirma University with a B.Tech.
-He underwent cricket training in Ahmedabad under Jayendra Sehgal.